Mahmoudagha01/Weather-App/README.md

 # Weather Application

-App concept created with [Flutter](https://flutter.dev/) using Dart programming language ad it's considered as an introduction to understanding clean code and bloc architecture
+App concept created with [Flutter](https://flutter.dev/) using Dart programming language it's considered as an introduction to understanding clean code and bloc architecture

 ## About